 The Rise of Small Businesses

 The execution of making the right assortment decisions has a significant upside.
-By having the proper assortment can grow sales, traffic, basket sizes, loyalty, turnover and returns on space.
-Also, they help in reducing inventory on site, the cost of sales, store size needs and eliminates shopper confusion.
-Sophisticated businesses, through analytics, can tailor assortments in ways which direct shoppers to select specific brands or products which are more profitable or more likely to lead to additional purchases.
+By having the proper assortment can grow sales, traffic, basket sizes, loyalty, turnover, and returns on space.
+Also, they help in reducing inventory on-site, the cost of sales, and store size needs and eliminate shopper confusion.
+Sophisticated businesses, through analytics, can tailor assortments in ways that direct shoppers to select specific brands or products which are more profitable or more likely to lead to additional purchases.

 Written By: Vic Bageria